 Entwined (2015), was an intensively collaborative project where Jake commissioned multiple classically-trained composers to write pieces specifically for the traditional 5-piece string band (banjo, mandolin, guitar, violin and bass).
 This ambitious endeavor affirmed Jake’s belief in the boundless possibilities of string band music and solidified his reputation as an innovative voice in new acoustic music.

-An Evening in the Village: The Music of Béla Bartók (2011) finds common ground between the piquant beauty of Bartók's take on Eastern European folk melodies and the big-sky vibrancy of new American acoustic music.
-These are reinterpretations by folk musicians of Bartók’s classical interpretations of folk melodies.
-Ten Thousand Leaves (2007), produced by Matt Flinner, features a series of jazz-inflected originals, an Astor Piazzolla tango, and a 3-movement through-composed suite entitled “In the American West.”
+An Evening in the Village: The Music of Béla Bartók (2011), produced by Jayme Stone, finds common ground between the piquant beauty of Bartók's take on Eastern European folk melodies and the big-sky vibrancy of new American acoustic music.
+Ten Thousand Leaves (2007), produced by Matt Flinner, features a series of jazz-inflected originals, an Astor Piazzolla tango, and a 3-movement through-composed suite by Jake entitled “In the American West.”

-Jake is a skilled and conscientious educator, having taught at NimbleFingers, Berklee College of Music, British Columbia Bluegrass Workshop, University of Northern Colorado, and producing an instructional DVD Modern Banjo Ideas & Techniques.
-After many years of interviewing some of the world's greatest banjo players for Banjo Newsletter, and attending workshops in a spectrum of musical styles (the Banff Centre’s Workshop in Jazz and Creative Music, the Centrum’s Choro Workshop, and most recently the Silk Road Ensemble’s Global Musician Workshop), this breadth of musical experiences have worked their way into Jake’s teaching curriculum and his open-minded approach to music.
+Jake is a skilled and conscientious educator, having taught at NimbleFingers, Berklee College of Music, Steve Kaufman Acoustic Kamp, British Columbia Bluegrass Workshop, University of Northern Colorado, and producing an instructional DVD Modern Banjo Ideas & Techniques.
+After many years of interviewing some of the world's greatest banjo players for Banjo Newsletter, and attending workshops in a spectrum of musical styles (the Banff Centre’s Workshop in Jazz and Creative Music, the Centrum’s Choro Workshop, and Silk Road Ensemble’s Global Musician Workshop), this breadth of musical experiences have worked their way into Jake’s teaching curriculum and his open-minded approach to music.